cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/Container/GKE.md

 ##### External to Internal

-- The way this is generally implemented is to <font color=red> set up external load balancers </font> (e.g. GCE's ForwardingRules or AWS's ELB) which <font color=LightSlateBlue> target all nodes in a cluster </font>.
+- The way this is generally implemented is to <font color=OrangeRed> set up external load balancers </font> (e.g. GCE's ForwardingRules or AWS's ELB) which <font color=LightSlateBlue> target all nodes in a cluster </font>.

-- When traffic arrives at a node it is <font color=red> recognized as being part of a particular Service </font> and <font color=LightSlateBlue> routed to an appropriate backend Pod </font>.
+- When traffic arrives at a node it is <font color=OrangeRed> recognized as being part of a particular Service </font> and <font color=LightSlateBlue> routed to an appropriate backend Pod </font>.

 - This does mean that some traffic will get double-bounced on the network